 Each simulation began by constructing an age-structured demographic model using the generalized Lotka equation described by Xiao and Walker (2000).
 All aspects of model implementation were identical to the original study with the exception of input life history parameters that were updated if newer data existed (Table 1).
 Scenarios were conducted for six values of PMax between 1 and 0.25, reflective of reproductive periods ranging from annual to quadrennial (Table 1).

-A population age structure of 100000 females was initialised using the stable age distribution from the demographic model to specify the proportion of individuals in each age class.
+A population age structure of 100,000 females was initialised using the stable age distribution from the demographic model to specify the proportion of individuals in each age class.
 Population length structure was further initialised by randomly assigning individual lengths at age, L(a), using the model:

 L(a)∼N(μ,σ)